fbef0102/Rotoblin-AZMod/README.md

     * Blood Harvest
     * CITY17、Suicide Blitz、I Hate Mountains、Dead Flag Blues、Dead Before Dawn、The Arena of the Dead
     * The Sacrifice
     > **Developer Comment:** This means Finale tanks are limited to 2.
 No First Tank Spawn as the final rescue start.
-We make these changes to make final more balance and playable, we also encourage players not to give up and make a comeback to win.
+We make these changes to make final more balance and playable, we also encourage players to make a comeback to win.
   * **Finales with 3 event Tanks:**
     * The Sacrifice
   * Second tank spawns same position for both team